vcc1432/homework-week-2/README.md

 1. You must create a module named `ShoppingCart`.
 The test imports it with
     ```js
+    // your module's default export should be a class/constructor
     const ShoppingCart = require("./ShoppingCart")
     ```
 1. The module must export a `class`, so we can run `const cart = new ShoppingCart()`